jackadam1981/ChromeEc/docs/core_runtime.md

 ### hooks and deferred function

-The lowest priority task (ie Task 1, aka TASK_ID_HOOKS) is reserved to execute repetitive actions and future actions deferred in time without blocking the current task or creating a dedicated task (whose stack memory allocation would be wasting precious RAM).
+The lowest priority task (ie Task 1, a.k.a.
+TASK_ID_HOOKS) is reserved to execute repetitive actions and future actions deferred in time without blocking the current task or creating a dedicated task (whose stack memory allocation would be wasting precious RAM).